-Our Risk Number® and corresponding six-month 95% Probability Range is a historical calculation using a variety of statistical inputs, based on the price history (expense ratios, dividends, etc.) at the holding level.
+Our Risk Number® and corresponding six-month 95% Historical Range is a historical calculation using a variety of statistical inputs, based on the price history (expense ratios, dividends, etc.) at the holding level.
 This last statement bears repeating; we do not use the antique process of mapping holdings to a set of assumptions at an asset allocation level.
 Price, at the holding level, is truth.
 We derive our statistics from each holding's actual price history because it's more robust than an asset allocation mapping methodology.

-Even though our six-month 95% Probability Range is a historical calculation that does not explicitly say “here’s what is predicted to happen in the next six months,” we assume that humans may implicitly apply historical probabilities into the future.
+Even though our six-month 95% Historical Range is a historical calculation that does not explicitly say “here’s what is predicted to happen in the next six months,” we assume that humans may implicitly apply historical probabilities into the future.
 While we can all recite the phrase “Past Performance Is No Guarantee of Future Results,” we test our methodologies to inform best practices for those who implicitly use the past as an input for what to expect in the future.

-To that end, we recently completed a detailed analysis of the top 250 holdings in Riskalyze to determine what percent of holdings would have broken out of the historical six-month 95% Probability Range if applied to the next 6-months.
+To that end, we recently completed a detailed analysis of the top 250 holdings in Riskalyze to determine what percent of holdings would have broken out of the six-month 95% Historical Range if applied to the next 6-months.
 We shared the results of a similar accuracy test, at the portfolio level, in November of 2016.
 In both reviews, we were forced to look at only the worst markets, peak to trough in a 6-month time period, to even find a material number of holdings or portfolios that broke out of.